jamesturk/intro-git-lab/README.md

 Whenever you have made a change that you wish to keep, you'll make a git commit.

-Open up 'terminal-questions.txt' using `code` and answer the three questions.
+Open up 'terminal-questions.txt' using `code` and answer the questions.

 When you've done so, add a commit with the message "part 1 done!"

-Be sure to use that commit message, as the check script will look for it.
+Run `python check.py 1` to check that your commit exists and is correct.

-## Part 2 - Making & Reverting Changes
+## Part 2 - Making & Reverting Changes with `git revert`

 Open up the file 'part2.txt' and make the modifications it describes.
 (Do not commit them yet!)

-Run the command `python3 part2.py` which will verify that these changes are made.
+Run the command `python3 check.py 2` which will verify that these changes are made.

-Once you've run this command, revert the changes and run `part2.py` again.
+Once you've run this command, revert the changes and run `python3 check.py 2` again.

-## Part 3 -
+## Part 3 - Viewing Changes with `git diff`

+Run the command `python3 part3.py` this will make some changes to your local files, but will not commit them.
+(Do not commit them either!)

+Then take a look at these changes with `git diff`, open up part3.txt and answer the questions based on the changes you see.

+## Part 4 - Submitting to Gradescope

+TODO: walk through gradescope submission